-UpgradeSystemFirmware Access Class: UNRECOVERABLE Message name Description UpgradeSystemFirmware- Request This message contains the firmware used for the upgrade.
-The firmware upgrade is "soft" meaning that all parameters keep their current value. tt:AttachmentData Firmware [1][1] UpgradeSystemFirmware- Response This message contains a "Message" string allowing the device to report back a message to the client as for an example "Upgrade successful, rebooting in x seconds." xs:string Message [1][1] Fault codes Description env:Sender ter:InvalidArgs ter:InvalidFirmware The firmware was invalid, i.e., no ot supported by this device. env:Receiver ter:Action ter:FirmwareUpgrade- Failed The firmware upgrade failed.
+UpgradeSystemFirmware deSystemFirmware Access Class: UNRECOVERA Message name Description UpgradeSystemFirmware- Request This message contains the firmware used for the upgrade.
+The firmware upgrade is "soft" meaning that all parameters keep their current value.tt:AttachmentData Firmware [1][1] UpgradeSystemFirmware- Response This message contains a "Message" string allowing the device to report back a message to the client as for an example "Upgrade successful, rebooting in x seconds."
+Xs:string Message [1][1] Fault codes Description env:Sender ter:InvalidArgs ter:InvalidFirmware The firmware was invalid, i.e., not supported by this device. env:Receiver ter:Action ter:FirmwareUpgrade- Failed The firmware upgrade failed.